 Solitude, and being comfortable within it, is especially crucial for children and adolescents.
 The intuitive reasons for a quieted mind in children are logical—they will be better able to focus, be more creative, and find emotional stability and peace via mindfulness.

-As discussed in this New York Times article “The Child, The Tablet and The Developing Mind” we must give children opportunities to be alone, and even restless, with their thoughts and imaginations, so they learn to become comfortable with themselves and learn to make genuine connections with others.
+As discussed in the New York Times article “The Child, The Tablet and The Developing Mind” we must give children opportunities to be alone, and even restless, with their thoughts and imaginations so they learn to become comfortable with themselves and learn to make genuine connections with others.